-Ädelbrook’s Learning Centers are private special education programs certified by the State Department of Education to serve students with autism, neurodevelopmental disorders, emotional disturbance, and learning disabilities from pre-Kindergarten through grade 12. Ädelbrook’s Transitional Academies, for students ages 18–21, focus on life-long learning and life skills, and employment proficiencies through meaningful work experiences and community engagement.
+Ädelbrook’s Learning Centers are private special education programs certified by the State Department of Education to serve students with autism, neurodevelopmental disorders, emotional disturbance, and learning disabilities from pre-Kindergarten through grade 12. Ädelbrook’s Transitional Academy, for students ages 18–21, focus on life-long learning and life skills, and employment proficiencies through meaningful work experiences and community engagement.

 Admission to Ädelbrook is based on recommendations from the student’s local school districts, through the Planning & Placement Team (PPT).
 A referral packet is sent to Ädelbrook’s Learning Centers or Transitional Academies and reviewed by our administrative team.
 Parents/Guardians are welcome to visit our facilities by contacting the local administrator.
 Our facilities are intentionally designed to help students transition from former environments to one that encourages greater independence within a nurturing, learning community that offers hope and healing. Ädelbrook welcomes the opportunity to be your partner in providing first-rate behavioral, developmental, and educational services.

 Ädelbrook’s educational continuum supports students so they may have a successful and enriching school experience.
 Each student’s learning activities are specially designed to meet individual needs.
 All student programs emphasize academics through the STREAM (Science, Technology, Reading, Engineering, Arts, and Mathematics) approach, language development, social interaction, behavioral self-regulation, and maximizing independence.
 Our dedicated staff create a nurturing and supportive environment that maximizes the strengths of each individual so that they may reach their full potential in home and community life. Ädelbrook’s educational team focuses on the needs of the whole child, in a place where hope is found, while providing support to families.